Urgent Care Clinics

 Key facts

-- You don't need an appointment or referral for Medicare UCCs.
+- You don't need an appointment or referral to be treated at a Medicare UCC.

 What are Medicare Urgent Care Clinics (Medicare UCCs)?